codeforprinceton/datasets_original/README.md

-# datasets
+# Code for Princeton Datasets

+Welcome to the Datasets repository of Code for Princeton.

+## Description
-This is a catalog for the datatsets
+This repository is a catalog of the datasets collected from local orgnaizations.